Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="locate-csm-barebones-image-in-ims"></a>
 ### 4.1 Locate CSM Barebones Image in IMS

-Locate the CSM Barebones image and note the path to the image's manifest.json in S3.
+Locate the CSM Barebones image and note the `etag` and `path` fields in the output.

 ```bash
 ncn# cray ims images list --format json | jq '.[] | select(.name | contains("barebones"))'